-1.6 Our Key Principles
+Our Key Principles

-- We will plan regionally and deliver services locally - We will strive for equity of provision with targeted interventions to meet particular needs in local communities - We will encourage and share best practice - We will develop mutually beneficial strategic partnerships to widen access and optimise the use of scarce resources - We will engage with communities to ensure that the services being delivered are meeting local needs.
+- 1.6 The following principles underpin the work we do: - we will plan regionally and deliver services locally - we will strive for equity of provision with targeted interventions to meet particular needs in local communities - we will encourage and share best practice - we will develop mutually beneficial strategic partnerships to widen access and optimise the use of scarce resources - we will engage with communities to ensure that the services being delivered are meeting local needs.

-1.7 Our Network
+Our Network

-Our services are delivered through a network of 96 libraries, two heritage libraries, 16 mobile libraries and 10 homecall vehicles, which provide a wide range of free services including:

-- books and other material such as audio books, newspapers, periodicals and magazines - downloadable eBooks, audio books and eMagazines and other online resources, many of which can also be accessed from home - computers for use by the general public with free internet access for library members

-- support for the development of ICT skills - free Wi-Fi, enabling library members to use their own devices - learning opportunities - school class visits - family history, heritage and local studies material - access to information from a range of sources and organisations - access to cultural and creative experiences - storytimes, rhythm and rhyme sessions and other activities for children - reading groups for children, teenagers and adults - study, meeting and shared social space.
+- 1.7 Our services are delivered through a network of 96 libraries, two heritage libraries, 16 mobile libraries and 10 Homecall vehicles, which provide a wide range of free services including: - books and other material such as audio books, newspapers, periodicals and magazines - downloadable eBooks, audio books and eMagazines and other online resources, many of which can also be accessed from home - computers for use by the general public with free internet access for library members - support for the development of ICT skills - free Wi-Fi, enabling library members to use their own devices - learning opportunities - school class visits - family history, heritage and local studies material - access to information from a range of sources and organisations - access to cultural and creative experiences - storytimes, rhythm and rhyme sessions and other activities for children - reading groups for children, teenagers and adults - study, meeting and shared social space.